Fuel System

 Manifold Absolute Pressure (MAP):

-Samples barometric pressure (air pressure) to know what altitude you are at, and (when the engine is running) tells the computer what the engine load is.
-Lower altitude has more air pressure (better cylinder filling).
+The MAP samples barometric pressure (air pressure) to know what altitude you are at, and (when the engine is running) tells the computer what the engine load is.
+Typically idle is around 30kPa, and full throttle will see 100kPa (KiloPascals – the unit of air pressure.
+Earth is typically 100kPa at sea level).

 The MAP sensor uses a variable resistor that responds to atmospheric pressure.
 This sends a varying voltage to the computer.
 Different air pressure will be represented by different voltage.
 It usually has three wires: